-Plots 1, 4 and 5 Starling Road are trading for $25 million to an as-yet-undisclosed Sydney party.
+Plots 1, 4 and 5 Starling Road are trading for $25 million to Sydney based The Bathla Group.

 Wedged between Berwick Grammar and Heritage College, the 12.1 hectare parcel was marketed to, amongst other groups, residential builders and aged care providers.

 Stonebridge Property Group’s Julian White, Dylan Kilner and Chao Zhang said 11 offers were received following an expressions of interest campaign which closed last month.